-Camera+ is a powerful iPhone camera app and photo editor app for shooting and enhancing images.
-While the iPhone’s native camera app is great, sometimes you need more manual control to get the perfect shot.
+Camera+ is one of the best camera apps for iPhone.
+While the iPhone’s native camera app is great, sometimes you need to use manual iPhone camera controls to get the perfect shot.
 Camera+ gives you control of manual focus, shutter speed, exposure, white balance and more.
-Not only that, but you can even edit your photos using the built-in image editing features.
+Not only that, but it’s also a photo editor app for enhancing images.
 In this tutorial, you’ll discover how to use the brilliant Camera+ app to shoot and edit fantastic iPhone photos.

 1. Navigate The Camera+ App

 The Camera+ interface is easy to use, and in this short section, you’ll discover where all the camera controls are.

 Firstly, along the top of the screen is a row of icons representing the main camera controls – flash, macro mode, portrait mode, aspect ratio and selfie-camera.
 Next, there’s a zoom control on the right and a big round shutter button at the bottom.

 Above the shutter button are the advanced camera controls including exposure compensation, focus control, shutter speed, ISO and white balance.